imatpot/phonokit/README.md

 # Phonotypst

-A comprehensive phonology toolkit for Typst, providing IPA transcription with tipa-style input and prosodic structure visualization.
+A phonology toolkit for Typst, providing IPA transcription with tipa-style input and prosodic structure visualization.

 ## Features